2. Detailed Guidelines for the Monograph Assignment

 • Additional references may be included.

-The written monograph must be submitted through Canvas by midnight Friday, October 27th .
+The written monograph must be submitted through Canvas by midnight Friday, November 1st .
 The written monograph is worth 50 points (45 for content, 5 for citation and reference style).
-Monographs submitted after the 28th will not be accepted.
-A document containing all the written monographs will be created and distributed to the class.

-A list of 5 multiple-choice questions concerning your drug must be submitted separately, through Canvas by midnight Friday, October 27th.
+A list of 5 multiple-choice questions concerning your drug must be submitted separately, through Canvas by midnight Friday, November 1st.
+(10 points)

 Purpose of this activity: